 If it is true that finding a renter through Apartments.com’s free listing site is next to impossible, it seems that Apartments.com may not be a legitimate resource for do-it-yourself landlords to advertise their rentals.

-Update: I eventually did receive an inquiry through Apartments.com, which they call a “True Lead”.
+Update: I eventually did receive an inquiry through Apartments.com, which they call a “True Lead.”
 I received an email with the renter’s name, contact information, and some other optional information that they filled out.
 However, there does not seem to be an easy way to respond to the person through the Apartments.com platform.
 You need to send them a regular email, or call them.
-I dislike this for a couple reasons:
+I dislike this for a couple of reasons: